Shigella Infection (Shigellosis)

 - Hemolytic uremic syndrome, a condition that affects small blood vessels and that can cause anemia.

 Can shigellosis be prevented?

-You can lessen your risk of getting shigellosis in the following ways:
+You can lessen your risk of getting or spreading shigellosis in the following ways:

-- Wash your hands with soap and water thoroughly and often, especially before and after eating, after using the bathroom, before preparing food, and after coming into contact with an infected person.
+- Wash your hands with soap and water thoroughly and often, especially before and after eating, after using the bathroom and changing diapers, before preparing food, and after coming into contact with an infected person.